-What really helps drive me to obtain a higher level of output when it comes to many of my projects, is the people behind it.
+What really helps drive me to obtain a higher level of output when it comes to many of my projects, are the people behind it.
 I have the privilege to place finishing touches on a variety of builds.
 Being the final ingredient on great in-depth projects with either some graphics, sharp details or a full body vinyl car wrap.
-I start really seeing these individuals deep in the creation of their projects.
-You find who that person is if you pay attention.
-Their passion and direction are present.
+I start really seeing these individuals in the creation of their projects.
+At that point you find who that person is.
+That is, if you pay attention.
+Their passion and direction presents itself clearly.
 Their creative attitude and abilities come out to not only show what the vehicle will be but how its an extension of who they are.

 This happens quite often and the people that bring me in to help with their project end up being the focus.
 Its a beautiful thing when occasionally you look just past the car to whats right there behind it.

 My father jumpstarted my obsession with the automotive industry.
 Its not the only thing I loose my mind over but definitely one of the top contenders.
 All of us enthusiasts are looking for our feelings.
 Thats my opinion.
 I think its good for us too.
-For some reason or another we may not express ourselves very well to other people and when we dive into the different aspects of our vehicles we find a multitude of ways of expressing ourselves.
-The only issue is that it is a language not many understand and it doesn’t really translate into social situations outside the industry.
+For some reason or another we may not express ourselves very well to other people.
+When we dive into the different aspects of our vehicles we find the multitude of ways we wish we could express ourselves socially.
+The only issue is that it is a language not many understand and it doesn’t really translate into the social situations we wish it did.
 A special breed, we are and diverse – not to be defined in general terms.
 Want to know us more? take the time to see us through our creations.